patternfly/patternfly-org/packages/v4/patternfly-docs/content/design-guidelines/components/timestamp/timestamp.md

 #### For tooltip:
 - Not required but recommended to provide more precise time for relative times.
 Tooltips should show timestamps in UTC time.
 - Recommend displaying time in 24-hour format.
-- Displays time in UTC (Coordinated Universal Time).
+- Displays time in UTC (Universal Time Coordinated).
 - Should be formatted the same as the timestamp.

 <<<<<<< HEAD